splunk/public-o11y-docs/data-visualization/charts/chart-analytics-reference.rst

 |br|

-The :strong:`Sum` function also supports transformation over a calendar window (day, week, month, etc.) instead of a moving window.
-For more information, see :ref:`calendar-window`.
+The :strong:`Sum` function also supports transformation over a calendar window (day, week, month, and so) and a dashboard window instead of a moving window.
+For more information, see :ref:`calendar-window` and :ref:`dashboard-window`.

 .. _timeshift: